Last Updated on August 27, 2023 by Aaron

-Mizithra is a whey cheese, meaning that it’s made from the leftover whey after the cheese production, similar to ricotta.
+Mizithra is a whey cheese, meaning it’s made from the leftover whey after cheese production, similar to ricotta.
 The idea is to use the remaining milk solids instead of discarding them.
 Also, some cheesemakers will mix the whey with milk.

 Making mizithra is a lot simpler than kefalotyri.
 Basically, just reheat the whey, then add acid or vinegar (optional) and use a cheesecloth to drain the curd.
 And done!